-The subject property, located at 302 SE 5th Street on the southeast corner of SE 3rd Avenue and SE 5th Street, is a combination of two Lots of Record described as Lot 1 and 2, Block 5, Osceola Park, (Plat Book 3, Page 2 of the Palm Beach County Public Records).
-The existing property measures 130.20 feet deep and has a frontage and width of 93.70 feet and is 0.28 acres (12,300 sq. ft).
-The property is located in the Osceola Park Neighborhood and is zoned R-1-A (Single Family Residential).
-The property currently contains a 980 sq. ft., one-story residence built in 1948.
+The subject property, located at 302 SE 5th Street (PCN:12-43-46-21-01-005-0010) on the southeast corner of SE 3rd Avenue and SE 5th Street, is a combination of two platted, Lots of Record described as Lot 1 and 2, Block 5, Osceola Park, (Plat Book 3, Page 2 of the Palm Beach County Public Records).
+The combined lots measure 130.20 feet deep with a frontage and width of 93.70 feet; 0.28 acres (12,300 sq. ft).
+The subject property is located in the Osceola Park Neighborhood and is zoned R-1-A (Single Family Residential).
+The combined lots are two platted, Lots of Record, each with frontage less than 50 feet wide.
+Currently, these two lots can be developed with a workforce housing unit on each lot.
+The requested waiver is to allow these lots to be developed with market rate units.

 The Osceola Park Neighborhood is characterized as a mixture of small lots located adjacent to larger lots.
 A majority of the existing residential structures in this area were constructed before 1956.
-Prior to 1990, the development of lots was permitted by right as long as the lot qualified as a lot of record and complied with all other requirements of that zoning district.
+Prior to 1990, the development of lots was permitted by right as long as the lot qualified as a lot of record and complied with all other requirements of that zoning district regardless of the lot width.
 In 1990, with the adoption of Land Development Regulations (LDR) Section 4.1.4(B), the construction of a residential structure on any lot, within a residential zoning district, was restricted to lots with a minimum frontage of 50 feet.
-In 2006, the LDRs were amended to encourage the development of Lots of Record having at least 40 feet of frontage in R-1-A, RL (Multiple Family Residential - Low Density), and RM (Multiple Family Residential) zoning districts as long as the structure would be designated for Workforce Housing.
-This incentive was intended to encourage the development of smaller lots, increase the inventory of workforce housing, and to assure that the design of a structure on narrow lots would contribute positively to the streetscape of the area.
+In 2006, the LDRs were amended to encourage the development of Lots of Record having at least 40 feet of frontage in R-1-A, RL (Multiple Family Residential - Low Density), and RM (Multiple Family Residential) zoning districts as long as the units were workforce housing.
+This rule was intended to encourage the development of smaller lots, increase the inventory of workforce housing, and to assure that the design of a structure on narrow lots would contribute positively to the streetscape of the area.